kiichi/CourseraBigData/jupyter/README.md

-# How to run pyspark on jupyter
+# How to run pyspark on jupyter notebook

 1. Download and build spark